CupOfGeo/Attractors/README.md

 Hey so a long time ago i found this https://examples.holoviz.org/attractors/attractors.html project and thought it looked really cool so i played around with it and wanted to turn it into a rest api.

 It going to make me pretty pictures and server as a good test service for other things.

+going to learn to use the .devcontainers

+so im now in a clean 3.12 dev container :) I have a bash terminal